Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: FNN-based optimizer

 \section{FNN-based optimizer}

-In Section \ref{s:fnn}, feedforward neural networks (FNNs) in deep learning are briefly reviewed as powerful representations of complex high-dimensional objective functions.
+In Section \ref{s:fnn}, feedforward neural networks (FNNs) in deep learning are briefly reviewed as powerful representations of complex objective functions.
 In Section \ref{s:opt_pro}, we illustrate our proposed FNN-based optimization method in detail.
-It takes advantage of FNN to characterize the non-convex function $O \left(\boldsymbol{\alpha}, T \right)$ and further identifies the optimizer through constraint optimization methods.
+It takes advantage of FNN to characterize the non-convex working objective function $\widehat{O} \left(\boldsymbol{\alpha}, \boldsymbol{T} \right)$ and then performs constrained optimization with gradient information.